 A

-Alkalis saponify the lipids of cell membranes via hydroxide ions, causing lysis and necrosis.
+Alkalis saponify cell membrane lipids via hydroxide ions, causing lysis and necrosis.
 While acids form a barrier of coagulated proteins that limits damage to the surface (except for strong acids and hydrofluoric acid), alkalis do not form such a barrier and penetrate deep into the cornea and anterior chamber within a short time.
 Ammonia penetrates the cornea instantly, and sodium hydroxide reaches the anterior chamber within minutes, causing iritis, traumatic cataract, and secondary glaucoma.

 Eslani M, Baradaran-Rafii A, Movahedan A, Djalilian AR.
 The Ocular Surface Chemical Burns.
 J Ophthalmol.
 2014;2014:196827.
 Figure 1.
 DOI: 10.1155/2014/196827.
 PMCID: PMC4106115.
 License: CC BY.

 Anterior segment 8 days after alkali burn.
-A white ischemic area (bloodless limbus) with loss of vascular network is clearly visible in the inferonasal limbus, and the surrounding conjunctiva shows injection and edema.
-This corresponds to limbal ischemia (bloodless limbus) discussed in the section “Main Symptoms and Clinical Findings.”
+A white ischemic area (avascular limbus) with loss of vascular network is clearly visible at the inferonasal limbus, and the surrounding conjunctiva shows injection and edema.
+This corresponds to limbal ischemia (bloodless limbus) discussed in the section “Main symptoms and clinical findings.”

-In mild cases, conjunctival injection and partial corneal epithelial defect are observed.
-In severe cases, the entire cornea becomes white and opaque, and if conjunctival necrosis is present, it appears white and edematous without injection.
-This finding may appear mild at first glance, so caution is needed.
+In mild cases, conjunctival injection and partial corneal epithelial defects are observed.
+In severe cases, the entire cornea appears white and opaque, and with conjunctival necrosis, it may appear white and edematous without injection.
+This finding can appear mild at first glance, so caution is needed.

-Evaluation of corneal epithelial defect with fluorescein staining is an essential test.
-However, if the corneal and conjunctival epithelium is extensively damaged, the entire area may stain uniformly and faintly, making it appear as if there is no epithelial defect, so caution is needed to avoid underestimation.
+Evaluation of corneal epithelial defects with fluorescein staining is an essential examination.
+However, when the corneal and conjunctival epithelium is extensively damaged, the entire area may stain thinly and uniformly, making it appear as if there are no epithelial defects, so caution is needed to avoid underestimation.

-As complications specific to alkali, iritis, traumatic cataract, and acute glaucoma due to anterior chamber penetration can occur from the acute phase.
-In the cicatricial phase, the following complications become problematic.
+Alkali-specific complications include iritis, traumatic cataract, and acute glaucoma due to anterior chamber penetration, which can occur from the acute phase.
+During the cicatricial phase, the following complications become problematic.

 QWhy is there no hyperemia in severe alkali injury?